Riskaval-io/Riskaval/README.md

 RiskAval takes risk management ideas that already work in trading and applies them to autonomous execution.

+Trust scoring for AI agents isn't a new idea.
+There's an IETF draft for it, and at least one live product doing agent credit scores.
+What's missing isn't the concept.
+It's calibration that comes from actually managing risk with real capital, not a heuristic someone wrote based on what sounded reasonable.

 What it actually does:

 - Authority that adapts to track record.
 An agent's autonomy is based on how it's actually performed, not a fixed permission you set once and forget.